-Anxiety and depression are some of the most common mental health issues, with tens of millions of people suffering from them in the United States alone.
-While it's common to have emotional ups and downs throughout life, prolonged mental and emotional distress can be a sign of a more serious illness.
+Anxiety and depression are some of the most common mental disorders today- and their prevalence is on the rise.
+The Center of Disease Control and Prevention reported that there has been a significant increase in the percentage of people in America exhibiting signs of anxiety or depression since the COVID-19 pandemic.
 Anxiety and depression can have a profound impact on work, relationships, and personal life, so it's important to receive a proper diagnosis in order to take the right steps to manage your mental health.

-Not sure if you're suffering from depression or anxiety?
-While mental illness varies from person to person, there are a few common symptoms to be on the lookout for.
-The more symptoms you experience and the longer you experience them for, the more likely you are to be suffering from a mental illness like anxiety or depression.
+Not sure if you're going through depression or anxiety?
+While mental illness varies from person to person, there are a few common signs and symptoms to be on the lookout for.
+The more symptoms you experience and the longer you experience them for, the more likely you are to be dealing with a mental illness like anxiety or depression.

 If you find yourself constantly worrying about things, it could be a symptom of anxiety.
-While some worry is a normal part of everyday life, people suffering from anxiety deal with excessive worry, even about things that might not otherwise seem very important.
+While some worry is a normal part of everyday life, people going through anxiety deal with excessive worry, even about things that might not otherwise seem very important.
 These worries are often intrusive and affect your thoughts and emotions even when you try your best to ignore them.

 Constantly tense and physically wound up?
 Muscle tension is a physical symptom that often accompanies mental health issues, including anxiety.
 This constant tension leaves you feeling sore and physically exhausted, even when you haven't done any other physical activity.
 This prolonged tension can often be the source of chronic pain and other recurring illnesses, so it's important to nip it in the bud before it becomes more severe.

-People suffering from depression often experience a persistent feeling of worthlessness and low self-esteem.
+People dealing with depression often experience a persistent feeling of worthlessness and low self-esteem.
 This can be a more general feeling or can be related to a specific area such as work, school, or personal relationships.
-While most people go through periods of self-doubt and uncertainty, the symptoms experienced by those suffering from depression are more intense and tend to persist regardless of external factors.
+While most people go through periods of self-doubt and uncertainty, the symptoms experienced by those dealing with depression are more intense and tend to persist regardless of external factors.

 Similar to feelings of worthlessness, excessive guilt is another common symptom of depression.
 People can feel guilty for things they have or haven't done, often dwelling on past actions to an unhealthy extent.
 People can also feel guilty about their mental illness itself and the way it affects their personal and professional lives.
 These feelings of guilt are compounded by the other common symptoms of depression, such as withdrawal from personal relationships and failure to fulfill obligations at work and school.
 Guilt over symptoms of depression can be a vicious cycle, so it's important to seek help before you're caught in the spiral.